ocaml-ppx/ocamlformat/README.md

 The `sparse` profile is similar to `ocamlformat` but opts for a generally more sparse code style.

-The `conventional` profile aims to be as familiar and "conventional" appearing as the available options allow.

-If no profile is selected, the `ocamlformat` one is used.
+If no profile is selected, the `conventional` one is used.

 ### Options